 “There was a woman named Gwen Johnson.
 I don’t know if she knows what influence she had on me, but she did.
 I’d never seen a woman walk with such pride,” says television actress, Daphne Reid, in her interview with The HistoryMakers, the nation’s largest African American video oral history archive.

 The Virginia State University Gospel Chorale will perform Tuesday, August 20, with the results show the next night.
 America’s Got Talent airs from 9 p.m. to 11 p.m.
 EDT on local NBC affiliates.

 The Pamplin College of Business at Virginia Tech awarded Brian S. Odenwald of Chesterfield, Va. the Pamplin Leadership Award offered through University Honors for the 2013-14 academic year.

-The following Virginia Tech students were among those honored at the university’s fall commencement ceremony held Dec.
-21, 2012, in Cassell Coliseum.
+The following Virginia Tech students were among those honored at the university’s spring graduate commencement ceremony held May 17, 2013, in Cassell Coliseum.